 (Nagisa Oshima 1983)

-Sometimes it’s important to remember that even in this time of jolly, holly and far too much that there are wars raging.
-Usually Christmas and war are brought down to that story of the Christmas day football match during World War 1 (crassly used by Sainsbury to goose sales by guilt), but any war lasting twelve months will cover December 25th.
-This WW2 prison drama sees David Bowie (not singing a weird Little Drummer Boy rendition with Bing Crosby) and Tom Conti are the POWs watched over by the likes of Takeshi “Beat” Kitano and Ryuichi Sakamoto in Japan.
+Sometimes it’s important to remember that even in this time of jolly, holly, and far too much that there are wars raging.
+Usually, Christmas and war are brought down to that story of the Christmas day football match during World War 1 (crassly used by Sainsbury’s to goose sales by guilt), but any war lasting twelve months will cover December 25th.
+This WW2 prison drama sees David Bowie (not singing a weird Little Drummer Boy rendition with Bing Crosby) and Tom Conti as the POWs watched over by the likes of Takeshi “Beat” Kitano and Ryuichi Sakamoto in Japan.

 (Chris Columbus 2005)

 Chris Columbus loves Christmas, he co-wrote and produced Jingle All the Way, he’s also director of both Home Alone films, but his 2005 adaptation of the Broadway smash is a weird story.
 Following a group of bohemians who struggle to deal with paying their rent, their sexuality and drug habits all while under the specter of AIDS in 1989 is itself a modern retelling of La Boheme.

 The film is earnest, and very happy to show different races and sexuality, but lacks flair visually which means all the more effort has to be given to the cast which includes Anthony Rapp, Rosario Dawson, Idina Menzel and Taye Diggs.
 The film is calling out for a redo with a little more urgency, but even so, the songs and performances are more than moving and the film has the smack of authenticity in its message.